AVLI Restaurant in Benitses, Corfu: A Dining Experience to Remember

 • And from seismos (shaking), synonymous with Donisis (vibration), we get English: sea, Dutch: zee, Norwegian: sjø.

-• With equal to 11 Beaufort wind, it was called “Bryx.”
+• With an equal to 11 Beaufort wind, it was called “Bryx.”

 • With equal to 12 Beaufort wind, it was called “Brycha,” meaning something under the surface of the sea, hence “Hypo-brychion = submarine” (underwater).